 One hundred thousand kilometers of paved roads are not able to lead us to whatever location in the world we may want to go; a pair of runways can.
 Here are some of the extreme points to where the modern international air carrier network is capable of transporting any traveler armed with a little of adventurous spirit.

 To enter into context, we could give a more or less average example: Silvio Pettirossi International Airport in Asunción, Paraguay, known worldwide by the code "ASU", assigned by the International Air Transport Association (IATA), has one paved (two thresholds) runway 11 001 feet (3353 m) long, is at an elevation of 292 feet (89 m) above mean sea level and is located at a distance of 576 nautical miles (1067 km) from Ezeiza International Airport in Buenos Aires, Argentina (code EZE), and 615 nautical miles (1139 km) from Guarulhos International Airport at São Paulo, Brazil (code GRU).
-Through that airport more than 800 000 passengers per year pass, in tens of flights per day.
+Through that airport pass a little more than one million passengers per year, in tens of flights per day.

 THE ONE WITH THE MOST MOVEMENTS